exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 ### Source Reference Column

 Some dialects support reading one table from multiple sources.
 For example the [files-virtual-schemas](https://github.com/exasol/virtual-schema-common-document-files) allow you to load each row from a different file.
 In that case you may want to add the filename as a column to the Exasol table.
-That allows you to query on it and by that only read the required files.
+That allows you to query on it, access only selected files, and hence make your query run faster.

 To do so, set `"addSourceReferenceColumn": true` in the root object of your EDML definition.
 The adapter will then automatically add a column named `SOURCE_REFERENCE` to the end of the table: